 UTC UTC Time (Universal Time Coordinated) was dependent on the Greenwich Mean Time (GMT) definition of the zero meridian.
 While GMT follows astrological calculations, UTC is based on the stability and accuracy of the Caesium standard.
 The leap second was defined in order to cover this deviation.
 Time Zone The globe was originally divided into 24 longitudinal segments or time zones.
 Today, however, there are a number of time zones which in part apply specifically to certain individual countries only.
 In relation to the time zones, consideration was given to the fact that local daylight and sunlight coincide at different times in the individual time zones.
 The zero meridian runs through the British city of Greenwich.
-Time Offset This is the difference between UTC and the standard time.
-The time offset for calculating the regional standard time comes from the time zones.
-Standard Time Standard Time = UTC + Time Offset (winter time) The time offset is defined by the local time zone and the local political regulations.
-Daylight Saving Time Daylight Saving Time = Standard Time + 1h (summer time) Daylight Saving Time was introduced to reduce the energy requirement in some countries.
+Time Offset This is the difference between UTC and the valid standard time of the current time zone.
+The Time Offset will be commit from the local time zone.
+Local Standard Time Standard Time = UTC + Time Offset (winter time) The time offset is defined by the local time zone and the local political regulations.
+Daylight Saving Time Offset of Daylight Saving Time = + 1h (summer time) Daylight Saving Time was introduced to reduce the energy requirement in some countries.
 In this case one hour is added to the standard time during the summer months.
-Leap Second A leap second is a second which is added to the official time (UTC) in order to synchronise this with Greenwich Mean Time when required.
-Leap seconds are defined internationally by the International Earth Rotation and Reference Systems Service (IERS).
+Local Time Local Time = Standard Time if exists with summer / winter time changeover Leap Second A leap second is a second which is added to the official time (UTC) in order to synchronise this with Greenwich Mean Time when required.
+Leap seconds are defined internationally by the International Earth Rotation and Reference Systems Service (IERS) .